Skip to Main Content

 Welcome to Van Delivery!

-The Maine State Library (MSL) contracts to provide Van Delivery service to support resource sharing amongst Maine Libraries.
-Currently, delivery is provided to over 200 libraries of all types across the state.
+The Maine State Library (MSL) contracts to provide Van Delivery service to support resource sharing among all types of Maine libraries.
+Currently, delivery is provided to over 180 libraries across the state.

-Further information on interlibrary loan and reciprocal borrowing services is available here as well!.
+Further information on interlibrary loan and reciprocal borrowing services is available here as well on separate tabs!

 Van Delivery, Interlibrary Loan and Reciprocal Borrowing FAQs